 The Master of Science in Information Technology may be earned through either a Professional Track or a Research Track.
 In both tracks, at least half of the credit hours (exclusive of thesis preparation) must be earned in courses number 700 and above.
-Students currently enrolled in the BS Integrated Information Technology degree program can select the Accelerated Master's option, which allows them to earn graduate credit toward the master's degree while still working on their undergraduate degree.
-Minimum GPA requirements apply.
+Students currently enrolled in the BS Integrated Information Technology degree program can select the Accelerated Master's option.